geomagpy/MARTAS/README.md

          listener 1883
          allow_anonymous true

+You might also want to increase the message queu.
+When using the following line within listener.conf Up to 3000 messages are stored locally in case of network connection issues, and send after reestablishing the connection.

+        max_queued_messages 3000

 #### 2.3.2 Enabling authentication

 Authentication and secure data communication are supported by MARTAS.
 In order to enable